π Quick Start

 2. Add the Component

-SmartConeTrace component selected, with editable parameters like Interval and Angle.
+SmartConeTrace component selected, with editable parameters like Interval, Angle, and Visibility settings.

 3. Handle the Result

-Example of using the OnConeTraceResult event to print the names of all hit actors.
+Example of using the OnConeTraceResult event to handle both Hit and Visible actors.

 4. Test It